Ask any Swiss person about Mani Matter and they will start singing one of his many songs.

 Even those of us who were not born yet when Matter was publishing know the songs by heart.
 Many learned his songs in school or sang them at the local scouts meetings.
 "Dr Eskimo", "Bim Coiffeur" and other songs have long become part of Swiss musical heritage.

 The sound of Mani Matter's voice singing in the Bernese dialect, with his guitar playing, are almost iconic by now.
 And every now and then, a Swiss artist will use Matter's great lyrics and melodies to create a cover version (e.g. Matter Rock,a tribute by several Swiss artists).

-Mani Matter Biography
+The biography of Mani Matter

 Who was this modern day troubadour?
 His biography in short: His real name was Hans Peter Matter.
 He was born in 1936 in Herzogenbuchsee and grew up in Berne (which explains his Bernese accent).

 Mani was his scout name, which he adopted as a stage name later on.
 Many tend to forget that after graduation, Mani Matter studied law and practiced for a few years until he became a popular dialect artist in Switzerland.
 From the late 1960's, he began giving concerts together with the Berner Troubadours and started his solo career in 1971.

 Sadly, Matter died in a tragic car accident on his way to a concert in 1972.

 Maybe it was his early death (he died at age 36) that helped turning him into an icon of Swiss music and popular culture (as is often the case when famous artists die at a young age, such as James Dean).